 Most of us will admit that a murderer or serial killer could be possessed by evil spirits.
 Yet how did he or she descend to such a state?
 When did evil spirits take control of their life?
 And what actions on their part first allowed entities access to their mind and heart?
 Perhaps their path downward is not much different than the one many of us are experiencing right now, except that the murderer has already traveled to the end of the path.
 Perhaps they have only arrived there ahead of those of us who are still hiding our sins, who are unwilling to repent, and leave behind a path that leads solely to the destruction of ourselves and others.

 Other people and therapies are worthwhile in these matters only to the extent that they help you overcome deceptions and bring you to the faith in Christ required to gain control over the adversary.
-Now is the time to stop deceiving yourself and to counsel with your spiritual advisor, someone who understands these principles and has the faith to assist you to bring about righteousness.
+Now is the time to stop deceiving yourself and to counsel with your spiritual adviser, someone who understands these principles and has the faith to assist you to bring about righteousness.

 Was Bundy’s life a total waste?
 Maybe not.
 There have been many people who, upon hearing or reading this interview, have decided to change.
 He is having a positive effect on many, because his story helps them recognize that they are on the same road he traveled.
 One such young man heard the Bundy interview and wrote a compelling letter, which was read on K-Talk radio in Salt Lake City, Utah: